SoK: Blockchain-Based Decentralized AI (DeAI): Framework

-As shown in Figure~\ref{fig:overall_stru}, the lifecycle of a DeAI application consists of five phases: task proposing, pre-training, on-training, post-training, and a feedback loop that may return to task proposal for model refining or fine-tuning.
+We now describe how the abstract system $\mathcal{S}$ unfolds in practice.
+As shown in Figure~\ref{fig:overall_stru}, the \DeAI lifecycle comprises four phases: task proposing, pre-training, on-training, and post-training, with a feedback loop that may return to task proposal for refinement.

-\blackCircledNum{1}~\textbf{Task proposing} involves \textit{algorithm preparation}, where algorithms are designed to ensure privacy, scalability, and communication efficiency within decentralized environments.
-Additionally, \textit{code verification} is conducted to verify that the submitted code complies with DeAI standards.

-\blackCircledNum{2}~\textbf{Pre-training} is the stage where data and compute resources necessary for the training process are set up.
-This step includes \textit{data preparation} and \textit{compute power preparation}.
-During \textit{data preparation}, the data is collected, cleaned, preprocessed, and partitioned to ensure compatibility with the training process while maintaining privacy and security.
-For \textit{compute power preparation}, the required computational resources, such as GPUs, CPUs, or distributed systems, are allocated and configured to enable efficient and reliable training.

-\blackCircledNum{3}~\textbf{On-training} focuses on how information and updates are managed safely and efficiently during the training process, ensuring proper communication and parameter sharing among the participating nodes.
-This step contains \textit{model training} and \textit{model validation}.
-During \textit{model training}, participating nodes collaboratively update model parameters by processing local or public datasets and maintaining synchronization.
-During \textit{model validation}, the trained models are evaluated on a shared validation dataset or through cross-validation to ensure their accuracy and generalization capability across participants.

-\blackCircledNum{4}~\textbf{Post-training} is the phase where the focus shifts from model development to deployment and utilization.
-In this stage, the trained model is shared and integrated into applications.
-It ensures the model is ready for real-world use and continuous improvement.
-This step includes \textit{model inference}, \textit{AI agents} and \textit{model marketplaces}.
-During \textit{model inference}, the trained model is employed to generate predictions or perform tasks on new data, ensuring accuracy and efficiency in diverse applications.
-For \textit{AI agents}, the model is embedded into autonomous systems that interact with users or environments to execute tasks intelligently.
-In \textit{model marketplaces}, the trained model can be shared, traded, or monetized, fostering collaboration and accessibility for broader use cases.
+\blackCircledNum{1}~\textbf{Task proposing} is captured by $P$ and $\Gamma$: nodes submit candidate tasks, which are validated and broadcast over $G$.
+See Appendix \ref{app:task-proposing} for detailed explanations.